-Ensure your bandwith is optimized for NUSO services with our Bandwidth Calculator. (opens in new window)
+Ensure your bandwidth is optimized for NUSO services with our Bandwidth Calculator. (opens in new window)

 Example: A customer location with 25 voice endpoints would be:

 The second element to consider about bandwidth is the quality of the connection.
-It is not uncommon for customers to believe they have a high quality connection, at times even with fiber optic delivery, that fails on one of a critical quality measurement.
+It is not uncommon for customers to believe they have a high-quality connection, at times even with fiber optic delivery, that fails on one of critical quality measurement.

 Latency is the time it takes data packets to travel from your site to the nearest NUSO services location.